 - Key Documents

-Draft Recommendation n°46: Enhancing traceability and transparency for sustainable garment and footwear value chains (as submitted for public review, October 2020)
+Recommendation n°46: Enhancing traceability and transparency of sustainable value chains in the garment and footwear sector (as submitted to the 27th UN/CEFACT Plenary, February 2021)

 Draft Call to Action (submitted to UN/CEFACT 26th Plenary, 2020)